NoridelHerron/WB_STAGE/README.md

 ![Tcl Output – 5000 Cases](images/tcl.png)
 *5000 tests passed.*

-### Waveform: Memory Read and Memory Write
+### Wave Output
 ![Waveform Example – Read](images/wave.png)
-*The wave shows that what comes in comes out*
+The wave shows that what comes in comes out
 ---
 ## 💡 Key Learnings
 - Learned how to organized signals for wave debugging